ForgetTheCat/Dying-Light-Music-mod-WSA-/README.md

 It's been a long time since the full WSA mod was announced here for the first time...
 Huh.
 Here is my present for you before my 29'th birthday come.

-You need more info about music, right?
-Here you are...:
+More info about sound works:

  - replaced more than 120 different tracks at all (used many cool OSTs from good movies), cutted & reworked with tons of love!
 Remember, that the main target of mod was Brutality and to make deep Horror sence!